-CDI-W CDI5 CDI4 CDI 3 Participation Dressage Rules.
-All Athletes and Horses must be registered with the FEL Horses per Athlete left to the discretion of OC. invite more home than foreign Athletes.
+CDI-W CDI5 CDI4 CDI 3 Participation World Cup [TM] Rules.
+All Athletes and Horses must be registered with the FEI.
+Horses per Athlete left to the discretion of OC. host NF when up to 15 Athletes invited.)
+An OC may never invite more home than foreign Athletes.
 Wild Cards see Article 423 of the FEI Dressage Rules.
 All Athletes and Horses must be registered with the FEI.
-To participate an Athlete/Horse combination must have achieved a minimum of sixty four percent (64%) in Grand Prix at two (2) different CDI 3/ CDI4/CDI-W or CDIO3 /CDIO4 (Consolation Competitions do not count) after 01 January the previous year.
-Proof of Minimum Eligibility Standard to be supplied by NF.
-Horses per Athlete left to the discretion of OC.
-Minimum of six (6) NFs including host NF, invited with a minimum of two (2) Athletes each or twelve (12) NFs with minimum one (1) Athlete each (min four (4) NFs including host NF when up to 15 Athletes invited).
+To participate an Athlete/Horse combination must have achieved a minimum of sixty four percent (64%) in Grand Prix at two (2) different Minimum of six (6) NFs including host NF, invited with a minimum of two (2) Athletes each or twelve (12) NFs with minimum one (1) Athlete each (min four (4) NFs including host NF when up to 15 Athletes invited).
 An OC may never invite more home than foreign Athletes.
 Wild Cards see Article 423 of the FEI Dressage Rules.
 All Athletes and Horses must be registered with the FEI.
-Horses per Athlete left to the discretion of OC.
-(12) NFs with minimum one (1) Athlete each (min four (4) NFs including host NF when up to 15 Athletes invited).
+Horses per Athlete left to the Minimum of six (6) NFs including host NF, invited with a minimum of two (2) Athletes each or twelve (12) NFs with minimum one (1) Athlete each (min four (4) NFs including host NF when up to 15 Athletes invited).
 An OC may never invite more home than foreign Athletes.
-Wild Cards see Article 423 of the FE1 Dressage Rules.
-All Athletes and Horses must be registered with the FE1.
+Wild Cards see Article 423 of the FEI Dressage Rules.
+All Athletes and Horses must be registered with the FEI.
 Horses per Athlete left to the discretion of OC.
-Age Athletes from sixteen (16) years.
-Athletes from sixteen (16) years.
+Ade Athletes from sixteen (16) years.
+Athletes from sixteen (16) vears.
 Athletes from sixteen (16) years.